South Australia: Basketball

 Basketball also has a big following in South Australia, with the Adelaide 36ers playing in the Adelaide Entertainment Centre.
 The 36ers have won four championships in the last 20 years in the National Basketball League.
 The Adelaide Entertainment Centre, located in Hindmarsh, is the home of basketball in the state.

 Mount Gambier also has a national basketball team – the Mount Gambier Pioneers.
-The Pioneers play at the Icehouse (Mount Gambier Basketball Stadium), which seats over 1,000 people and is also home to the Mount Gambier Basketball Association.
+The Pioneers play at the Icehouse (Bern Bruning Basketball Stadium), which seats over 1,000 people and is also home to the Mount Gambier Basketball Association.
 The Pioneers won the South Conference in 2003 and the Final in 2003; this team was rated second in the top five teams to have ever played in the league.
 In 2012, the club entered its 25th season, with a roster of 10 senior players (two imports) and three development squad players.

 Motorsport

 Australia's premier motorsport series, the Supercars Championship, has visited South Australia each year since 1999.
 South Australia's Supercars event, the Adelaide 500, is staged on the Adelaide Street Circuit, a temporary track laid out through the streets and parklands to the east of the Adelaide city centre.
-Attendance for the 2010 event totalled 277,800.
+Attendance for the 2022 event totalled 258,200.
 An earlier version of the Adelaide Street Circuit played host to the Australian Grand Prix, a round of the FIA Formula One World Championship, each year from 1985 to 1995.

 Mallala Motor Sport Park, a permanent circuit located near the town of Mallala, 58 km north of Adelaide, caters for both state and national level motor sport throughout the year.

-The Bend Motorsport Park, is another permanent circuit, located just outside of Tailem Bend.
+The Bend Motorsport Park is another permanent circuit, located just outside of Tailem Bend.

+Rugby league

+The state rugby league federation is the South Australian Rugby League.
+The game traces its roots in the state back to the 1940s, when the Port Adelaide rugby union team split in four, and defected to rugby league.

+South Australia's only professional rugby league team, the Adelaide Rams, had a short but eventful existence.
+After debuting in the Super League competition in 1997, in 1998 they were selected to join the 20-team National Rugby League; however they were to be axed from the 1999 season as part of a rationalisation of teams (from 20 to 14) in the competition.

+At present however, the South Australian Rugby League still operates a local semi-professional competition consisting of both junior and adult teams from across Adelaide.

+Adelaide Oval hosted State of Origin series games in both 2020 and 2023, with the latter drawing a state record rugby league attendance of 48,613.